e2eelab/e2ee-security-whitepaper/index.md

 * RESPONSE\_CODE\_REQUEST\_CONFLICIT

     Indicates that the request could not be processed because of conflict in the current state of the resource.

+* RESPONSE_CODE_EXPECTATION_FAILED

+    The server cannot meet the requirements of the expected request data.

 * RESPONSE\_CODE\_INTERNAL\_SERVER\_ERROR